-This is the annual water quality report card that we prepare and deliver to our customers and the public.
+This is the annual water quality report card that we prepare and make readily available to our customers and the public.
 It contains important information about the quality of drinking water we distribute to our customers and other information about the water supply system.
 I apologize for the redundant nature of the report.
 Much of the text in this annual document is the same each year.
 Our system simply does not change that much from year to year and much of the text is required under MassDEP and Federal Safe Drinking Water Act regulations.
 As last year's report was in full compliance, I have not removed much and have added only a few paragraphs.
-The tables on page two detail the results of our 2011 water quality analysis.
+The tables on the last two pages detail the results of our 2012 water quality analysis.
 These are fully updated and are the key elements of this report.
 I suggest that everyone read this report but if pressed for time, I hope you will at least scan the list of detected contaminants and possible health effects they could cause.

-In July, we detected E-Coli Bacteria at one of our sources.
-(See more information about the bacteria incident on pages 4 and 6.)
-This detection triggered a dramatic change in the way we treat our water and in the appearance and smell of water coming out of customers' taps.
+In July of 2011, we detected E-Coli Bacteria at one of our sources.
+This detection triggered a dramatic change in the way we treat our water and in the appearance and smell of water coming out of our customers' taps.
 Due to this detection, we now MUST disinfect all sources.
-The adding of disinfectant unfortunately elevates our other water quality problem.
-This other problem is dirty water caused by Iron and Manganese in our source water and pipes.
+The adding of disinfectant unfortunately amplifies another water quality problem, dirty water.
+Dirty or discolored water is caused by Iron and Manganese in our source water and pipes.
 In simple terms, adding a disinfectant makes the Iron and Manganese problem worse.
-Iron and Manganese is not harmful but also not desirable.
+Iron and Manganese is not harmful at current levels but are very undesirable.
 We have embarked on a path to resolve all our water quality issues.
-We hired an engineering firm to study the problem and propose our best solution.
-We hope that by October of 2012 we will know what needs to be done, fund the project, and by October of 2014 have a town wide solution in place.
+After our engineers (Wright Pierce) prepared a detailed study and the October 2012 Town Meeting appropriated the \$15.4 Million needed to resolve the problem and comply with MassDEP requirement.
+Project design got underway in December and by May of 2015 we expect that we will have constructed a new filtration plant on Wrentham Road, upgraded our existing filtration plant on Hartford Ave, and installed many miles of water transmission mains so that all water we pump to our customers is filtered and disinfected.